arkottke/pyrvt/docs/installation.rst

 - `numba` -- compiled functions for increased speed

 - `scipy` -- indefinite integration

+- `pyexcel` -- reading and writing XLS and XLSX files

 - `pytest` -- required for the unit tests